Frozen Thresholds: The Stealth Tax You're Already Paying in 2026

 In 2021, if you earned £50,000, you were just below the higher rate threshold.
 All your income above the Personal Allowance was taxed at 20%.

 Fast forward to 2026.
-Let's say you've had modest 3% annual raises—pretty standard, just keeping pace with inflation.
+Let's say you've had modest 3% annual raises—just enough to keep pace.
 Your salary is now around £58,000.

 - In 2021: £0 taxed at 40%